 Down 3-0, Stars rally to beat Wild with 6 straight goals

-Alexander Radulov had a hat trick and an assist and Joe Pavelski added a goal and two assists as the host Dallas Stars rallied from a late 3-0 second period deficit with six consecutive goals to defeat the Minnesota Wild 6-3 on Tuesday night.
-Tyler Seguin had a goal and two assists, Roope Hintz scored a goal and Miro Heiskanen added two assists for Dallas, which won for the fourth time in five games.
+Alexander Radulov had a hat trick and an assist, and Tyler Seguin and Joe Pavelski each added a goal and two assists as the host Dallas Stars rallied from a late 3-0 second-period deficit with six consecutive goals to defeat the Minnesota Wild 6-3 on Tuesday night.
+Roope Hintz also scored a goal while Miro Heiskanen added two assists for Dallas, which won for the fourth time in five games.

 Anton Khudobin, taking over for Ben Bishop after the first period, finished with 11 saves for the Stars.
-Bishop stopped eight of the 10 shots he faced before being pulled by Dallas coach Jim Montgomery.
-Eric Staal and Jason Zucker each had a goal and an assist and Ryan Suter also scored a goal for Minnesota.
+Bishop stopped eight of the 10 shots he faced before Dallas coach Jim Montgomery pulled him.
+Eric Staal had a goal and an assist while Jason Zucker and Ryan Suter also scored a goal for Minnesota.
 Alex Stalock finished with 31 saves.

 Minnesota took a 1-0 lead at the 2:50 mark of the first period when Staal beat three Dallas defenders to the puck behind the net and then fed Zucker stationed in the front the net.
 Zucker then fired a shot past Bishop's blocker side for his fourth goal of the season.
 Staal then made it 2-0 near the end of the period with a power-play goal, taking a spinning backhand pass by Mats Zuccarello along the left boards and beating Bishop with a wrist shot from the bottom of the left circle for his fourth goal in four games.